Cecilj24/sole-haven/README.md

 Sole-Haven is built using modern web technologies to ensure a seamless user experience and efficient development process.
 Key technologies and services utilized in this project in Features section below.

-P.S. - Stripe Integration only works in production mode and not deployment so please follow instructions below to test the stripe feature out.
+P.S. - Stripe Integration only works in production mode and not deployment so please follow the instructions below to test the stripe feature out.
 Username and Password provided down below:

 Email: test1@gmail.com
 Password: 1234